levonrush/footy-tipper/README.md

 For more of the blog itself you can find it on [Levon's Medium profile](https://medium.com/@levonrush).

 ## Acknowledgements
-Special thanks to Seven Seas Hotel for motivating this project, Kate for telling me to have a portfolio piece, Victoria for the emotional support, and ChatGPT for writing this readme.
+Special thanks to Seven Seas Hotel for motivating this project, Kate for telling me to make myself a portfolio piece, Victoria and Ernie for the emotional support, and ChatGPT for writing this readme.